Quadrotor Navigation using Reinforcement Learning with Privileged Information: CONCLUSION

 An alternative to relying on expert data is to train a policy by backpropagating reward gradients through a differentiable simulator~\citep{newbury2024review}. ~\citet{zhang2025learning} leverage this idea by training a recurrent neural network control policy with a lightweight point-mass dynamics model and rendering engine.
 This method enables reliable operation at high speeds in several environments.
 However, the learnt policy does not generalize to scenarios where significant yaw motion is required.

 In classical global path planning, occupancy grids or Euclidean signed distance fields (ESDF) are used to avoid getting stuck in local extrema.
-In contrast, few learning-based navigation methods exploit such maps as privileged information available during training but absent at inference~\citep{meijer2025pushing, lu2024you}.
-YOPO~\citep{lu2024you} trains a neural policy to generate motion primitive offsets and scores using an ESDF cost map as supervision.
+In contrast, few Recent learning-based navigation methods exploit geometric maps as privileged information available during training but absent at inference~\citep{meijer2025pushing, lu2024you}.
+YOPO~\citep{lu2024you} trains a neural policy to generate motion primitive offsets and scores using a Euclidean signed distance field (ESDF) cost map as supervision.
 However, this approach provides only limited guidance for escaping large convex obstacle regions.

 Our approach improves upon the work of~\citet{zhang2025learning} by incorporating a yaw prediction objective to navigate in complex environments that require sudden changes in orientation (e.g, sharp corners, walls, dead ends, etc.).
 In contrast to~\citep{lu2024you}, we enable robustness to local extrema via privileged information about ToA maps to goal positions without using a high-cost training simulator.
 In addition, both~\citep{zhang2025learning,lu2024you} assume perfect system knowledge for zero-shot sim-to-real transfer.
 Conversely, our approach ensures robustness to incorrect motor or inertial parameter identification via domain randomization during training.
+Our approach addresses two limitations of prior work.
+First, \citet{zhang2025learning} maintains a fixed heading toward the target, limiting navigation around large obstacles.
+Our yaw alignment loss directly supervises heading prediction, enabling the robot to yaw while changing direction.
+Second, as ESDFs encode obstacle distance rather than path direction, \citet{lu2024you} provides local avoidance but not globally optimal routing.
+Our ToA maps address this by guiding the robot along shortest paths.
+Together, the yaw alignment loss enables reorientation while the ToA gradient teaches the robot which direction to head to make progress towards the goal.